nikramakrishnan/freetype-site/docs/ft2-error_enumerations.md

   FT_ERROR_DEF( e, v, s )
 ```

-This macro is called to define one single error. &lsquo;e&rsquo; is the error code identifier (e.g., &lsquo;Invalid_Argument&rsquo;), &lsquo;v&rsquo; is the error's numerical value, and &lsquo;s&rsquo; is the corresponding error string.
+This macro is called to define one single error. &lsquo;e&rsquo; is the error code identifier (e.g., `Invalid_Argument`), &lsquo;v&rsquo; is the error's numerical value, and &lsquo;s&rsquo; is the corresponding error string.
 ```
   FT_ERROR_END_LIST
 ```

 This macro ends the list.

-Additionally, you have to undefine &lsquo;FTERRORS_H_&rsquo; before #including this file.
+Additionally, you have to undefine `FTERRORS_H_` before #including this file.

 Here is a simple example.
 ```